voschezang/coding-handbook/management-principles.md

 Total Risk = threads (external) + vulnerabilities (internal)
 ```

-The main *prerequisite* is a certain corporate culture: Thinking in probabilities & decriminalize risk.
+The main *prerequisite* is a certain corporate culture: Think in probabilities & decriminalize risk.
 Uncertainty should be preferred over being wrong (or overly optimistic).

 - Prefer mean-variance optimization over point-estimates.
 A typical prediction should include (un)certainty bounds.
 E.g. "We need at least 4 months, and it may take up to 1 year (in the worst case).
 We estimate a 80 % chance of finishing it in 6 to 8 months."
   - Usually point estimate overestimate in order to compensate for uncertainty.
 This can result in an [increase](https://en.wikipedia.org/wiki/Parkinson's_law) in the amount of work